mwpenny/portal64-still-alive/README.md

 ## Build with Docker

-Using the docker image the only setup step you need is to populating the vpk folder.
+Using the docker image the only setup step you need is to populating the vpk folder - you need to COPY all needed *.vpk files, a symlink does not work for Docker builds!

 After that you can build the docker image using

 Build the Docker image.